Bradrigo/EpicAdventure/README.md

 # EpicAdventure
-Basic Choose Your Own Adventure
+A basic Choose Your Own Adventure from a follow-along tutorial